GluuFederation/docs-oxd-prod/3.0.1/sources/index.md

 The oxd server is designed to work as a standalone service demon. oxd is a web server, running in an embedded [Jetty](http://www.eclipse.org/jetty/) server.
 Start it and stop it like you would any other unix service.

-By default, oxd is restricted to `localhost`, which means these APIs cannot be reached from another server on the network--only by services running locally on the server.
+By default, oxd is restricted to `localhost`, which means the oxd APIs can only be reached by services running locally on the server.

 oxd APIs can be called by any application that can make REST calls.
-Gluu also provides several native libraries that wrap the oxd APIs, currently available for Php, Java, Python, Node, Ruby C#, and .Net.
+In addition, there are native libraries that wrap the oxd APIs, currently available for Php, Java, Python, Node, Ruby C#, and .Net.

 ## How it Works